The simple PHP photo gallery

 Open your web browser and load the page where you installed UberGallery.

-cd /path/to/gallery-directory
+cd /path/to/ubergallery

 git pull origin master